vetertann/bitgn-ecom-a-agent/README.md

 - **Scratchpad** — JSON dict surviving across `execute_python` calls.
 Holds gates, draft, answer, outcome, refs.
 - **Gates** — `identity`, `trust`, `rule-conflict`, `pre-write scope`, `pre-delete scope`.
 Set `"YES"` / `"NO"` / `"BLOCKED"`. `verify_scratchpad` (28 lines, in `verify.py`) blocks `OUTCOME_OK` if any gate is `"NO"`.
 - **Two-phase staged submit** — first `submit(...)` stages the answer and injects the presubmit checklist as the next observation.
 The model gets a full Python turn to verify, recompute, or revise before an identical second `submit(...)` finalizes `ws.answer(...)`.
-- **Six providers, one loop** — Anthropic, OpenAI, Nebius, OpenRouter, DeepSeek, Cerebras.
-Native function calling or `prompt_json` (JSON-in-text), selected per run.
+- **Any model** — Anthropic, OpenAI, Nebius, OpenRouter, DeepSeek, Cerebras.
+Native function calling is flaking, so best use is`prompt_json` (JSON-in-text), selected per run.
-- **Domain primitive** — `cluster_tools.anomaly_clusters(ws, ...)` ships the SQL + haversine + implied-speed logic for fraud tasks as code, so the model decides verdicts instead of rewriting math.
+- **Domain tools** — just one, `cluster_tools.anomaly_clusters(ws, ...)` ships the SQL + haversine + implied-speed logic for fraud tasks as code, so the model decides verdicts instead of rewriting math.

 Target call structure: 2–3 `execute_python` calls per task — call 1 batches reads, call 2 decides + writes + submits, call 3 recovers if needed.

-## Thoughts
+## What is different

-A few things I took away from building this.
-Not universal truths — just what worked here.
+The hypothesis was to separate workspace training and domain training.
+Agent supposed to be universal at the core.

 ### The system prompt is the constant; everything else is swappable

-Same system prompt scored **75/104** on PAC1 with no skill, **104/104** with a 50-line `pac1.md`, then **11/12** on the first ECOM dev cut with no skill again.
-Three benchmarks, zero edits to the prompt.
-Domain instincts live in separate markdown; the prompt only carries the Enterprise OS shell — `AGENTS.MD` as authority, `/proc + /docs` shape, `/bin/*` runtime.
-Anything narrower would have coupled it to one benchmark.
+SAME system prompt (just toolset changed a bit) scored **75/104** on PAC1 with no skill, **104/104** with a 50-line `pac1.md`, then **11/12** on the first ECOM dev cut with no skill again.
+Domain skills live in separate markdown; the system prompt only carries the Enterprise OS shell — `AGENTS.MD` as authority, `/proc + /docs` shape, `/bin/*` runtime.

 ### Bitter Lesson as a regression test

 A change shipped only if a *stronger* model already did better than a weaker one on the bare prompt — before any domain skill.
 If a smaller model gained while a bigger model regressed, the change was overfit to the smaller model's weaknesses, not to the structure.
 The leaderboard gap (Qwen 68.1 → GPT-5.5 81.3 on the same agent) is the same check measured on the blind set.

-### Structure beats maxims, and the receipts are short

-The precondition that gates the whole architecture is **28 lines** — `verify_scratchpad` checks: non-empty answer, valid outcome, list of string refs, gates a dict, `OUTCOME_OK` forbidden when any gate is `"NO"`.
-The alternative was paragraphs in the prompt asking the model to be careful.
-Twenty-eight lines you can measure.
+I have overengeered my agent on duruing PAC1, so that's lesson learned for me too.

 ### Two-phase staged submit

+Added most of ECOM scores.
 A presubmit checklist injected as an observation, with a full Python turn to verify or revise before the identical second `submit(...)` actually fires `ws.answer(...)`.
-Cheap to add, measurable lift on accuracy.
-The cost gradient pushes toward confirmation; the checklist routes attention to the draft.

-### Prepare the runtime for the agent
+### Domain tools

 For fraud-style work, `anomaly_clusters(ws, ...)` ships the SQL, haversine, and implied-speed logic as code.
-The model decides verdicts; it doesn't rewrite the math.
-Most prompt instructions that repeat across tasks are primitives in disguise.
+The model decides verdicts.

+Precise grounding was the main source of errors, so it probably required separate appoach but I did not finish it before main event.